jordibisbal/maybe-php/README.md

 ### Some

-An *Either* with a value.
+An *Either*(*Success*) with a value.

-When cloned, if the value is an object it is also cloned (not a deep clone, if desired, the value itself should do so)
+When cloned, if the value is an object, it is also cloned (not a deep clone, if desired, the value itself should do so)

 #### from($value): Some